 Kinnaur Valley is rapidly becoming one of the most popular offbeat destinations in Himachal Pradesh.
 And why not?
-Away from hustle bustle of touristy towns, Kinnaur Valley offers the majestic views of the snow-capped Himalayas, lush green meadows and refreshing rivers cutting through the valley.
+Away from the hustle-bustle of touristy towns, Kinnaur Valley offers the majestic views of the snow-capped Himalayas, lush green meadows, and refreshing rivers cutting through the valley.

 So, it has all the reasons to be considered as a popular destination among many travelers.

 What is the ideal budget for Kinnaur trip?